iainquayle/birch/specification.md

 Variables within the same scope are declaration-order independent, although stylistically, it's best to declare them in the order they are used.
 This might still be changed to be imperative, potentially disallowing mutual recursion.
+This also may change to only allow recursion on assignments preceded with type or fn.

 ```
 _ = (